Matekotw/Matekotw/README.md

 <html>
 <head>
 <body>
 <p id ="myText"> My adventure with Python and Java started as a challenge during my studies of programming engineering, but thanks to determination and a change of perspective, it has become my strongest asset.
 I am fluent in English, my second language is Japanese, which I learned in Tokyo during a one-year course.
-I am passionate about cybersecurity, but my priority right now is to find a job as a Python or Java Developer.
+I am passionate about AI and machine learning, but my priority right now is to find a job as a Python or Java Developer.
 I am eager to use my technical skills and language experience to bring value to new projects. </p>
 <br>
 <p1 id="myText2"> You can reach me at:<p1>
 <div>